July 5, 2024

 This helps you determine the true hourly cost of employing someone and price your projects competitively.

-By understanding your burden rate, you can:
+By understanding your labor burden rate, you can:

-• Accurately price your bids
+- Accurately price your bids

-• Manage your budget effectively
+- Manage your budget effectively

-• Identify areas for cost savings in employee benefits
+- Identify areas for cost savings in employee benefits

-According to Construction Business Owner, employee-related costs will typically account for 24% to 33% for a non-union contractor, and for a union contractor, the labor burden rate for employee-related costs will range from 60% to 70%.
+According to Construction Business Owner, employment costs will typically account for 24% to 33% for a non-union contractor, and for a union contractor, the labor burden rate for employee-related costs will range from 60% to 70%.

 Why is Calculating Construction Payroll Burden an Important Part of The Payroll Process?

-Calculating payroll burden reveals the full picture of labor costs.
 While determining the construction payroll burden isn’t a direct part of processing payroll itself, it can allow contractors to make informed financial decisions throughout the payroll process and is a crucial step in pre-processing for several reasons:

 #1.
 Accurate Project Estimates